sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 First, you will provision your own instance of ArgoCD into your OpenShift project.

-Add the following ArgoCD resource into your project.
+Add the following ArgoCD resource into your project (e.g. project gitops-user1).
 There are many ways to do this, e.g. via the OpenShift Console or via the command line.

-Don't forget to change the `YOUR-OPENSHIFT-NAMESPACE` in the yaml code to match your OpenShift project/namespace.
+Don't forget to change the `YOUR-OPENSHIFT-PROJECT` in the yaml code to match your OpenShift project.

 ```
 apiVersion: argoproj.io/v1beta1
 kind: ArgoCD
 metadata:
   name: argocd
-  namespace: YOUR-OPENSHIFT-NAMESPACE      # <<== Add your namespace/project here, e.g. gitops-user1
+  namespace: YOUR-OPENSHIFT-PROJECT      # <<== Add your project here, e.g. gitops-user1
 spec:
   controller:
     processors: {}